 Despite their oft-cited leadership in pandemic preparedness and outsized roles in the governance of global health, the US and the UK struggled to respond effectively to the spread of COVID-19.
 Consequently, this prompted vital debate about the grave impact of emerging infectious diseases and the need to identify public health as a national and international security priority.
 The IPS-CSWMD research project analysed the evolution of the health-security nexus and provided recommendations for strengthening the global health architecture in a post-COVID-19 world.

 CSWMD has been designated by the US Chairman of the Joint Chiefs of Staff as the focal point for education in the Department of Defense on the challenges posed by weapons of mass destruction.
-Through collaboration with IPS, the research team will engage with policy stakeholders, including within the Department of Defense, the Department of State, and their UK counterparts, to assess the policy trade-offs involved in the increasing securitisation of public health.
+Through collaboration with IPS, the research team engaged with policy stakeholders, including within the Department of Defense, the Department of State, and their UK counterparts, to assess the policy trade-offs involved in the increasing securitisation of public health.

 October 2020–November 2021